-Homemade herb-infused flavor syrups are a simple and delicious way to preserve the taste of summer.
-Perfect for mixing with sparkling water or homemade fermented beverages.
+Homemade herbal flavor syrups are a simple and delicious way to preserve the taste of summer.
+Perfect for mixing with sparkling water, or homemade fermented beverages.

 Flavor syrups can be made with all sorts of different herbs.
 The possibilities are only limited by what is in your garden or at the farmers’ market!
 Elixirs can be made with single herbs or combinations of several herbs.

 Here are a few options:

 - Mint is classic.

 - Lemon balm offers a more classic lemon flavor.

 - Rosemary is my favorite.
 It’s packed with antioxidants and anti-inflammatory compounds.

 These flavor syrups are essentially a very strong brewed herbal tea.
 With no added sweetener, they will last for up to 5 days in the fridge.
 Adding sweetener may reduce this time to just two days!

 Here are a few ways to increase the storage time of your herbal flavor syrups:

 - Use boiling water to kill any microorganisms that might be on the herbs.